IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: IsoDAR Physics That Informs Design Goals

+Despite many open questions within the SM, the theory is remarkably internally self-consistent within the electroweak sector~\cite{ParticleDataGroup:2020ssz}.
+As a result, LEP and LHC data can be used to predict the rate and energy dependence of neutrino scattering precisely.
+Deviations might indicate new physics.
+The NuTeV experiment observed a deviation of the weak mixing angle ($\sin^2 \theta_W$) parameter from the SM prediction \cite{NuTeV:2001whx}.
+If this is new physics, it must be associated with neutrino properties, as polarized electron experiments have not observed the effect.
+However, as a neutrino-nucleon experiment, the NuTeV anomaly may stem from unaccounted-for nuclear physics effects; however, numerous possibilities have been investigated, but none fully explain the deviation and so the deviation remains unexplained~\cite{ParticleDataGroup:2020ssz}.

-As a neutrino-nucleon experiment, the observed deviation of NuTeV may stem from unaccounted-for nuclear physics effects; however, numerous possibilities have been investigated, but none fully explain the deviation.
-Alternatively, the deviation might signal new physics in the neutrino sector.
-If so, this BSM signature will also manifest in the IsoDAR ES measurement.
-Fig.\ref{IsoDARESphys}, right, presents two expectations for IsoDAR, where the red assumes background reduction from Cherenkov ring identification in LSC, while the green indicates the expectation without this additional information.
-Statistics limit the outcome, and further running can proceed with IsoDAR and DUNE as it comes online if a NuTeV-like deviation is observed.
+IsoDAR offers a new approach to this question through measurement using neutrino-electron elastic scattering---a purely leptonic process that evades the concerns related to nuclear physics in NuTeV.
+IsoDAR will record $\sim$7000 ES events over its 4-year accumulated up-time.
+This constitutes the world's largest sample, allowing the most precise measurement of $\sin^2 \theta_W$ at low momentum transfer, $Q$.
+Fig.\ref{IsoDARESphys}, right, presents two expectations for IsoDAR, where the red assumes background reduction from Cherenkov ring identification in LSC, while the green indicates the expectation without this additional information---both are presented since this design capability of LSC is yet to be determined.
+Total statistics limit the outcome, and further running can proceed with IsoDAR and DUNE as it comes online if a NuTeV-like deviation is observed.

+This result makes use of the $\bar \nu_e$ flux.
+An important design point is that the contemporaneous $\approx 1.7$M IBD events, which have a very well understood cross section, as discussed above, can be used to determine the flux normalization, allowing measurement of $\sin^2\theta_W$ with a precision of 1.9\% (see Fig.\ref{IsoDARESphys} left).